Fogaroli/BookWormDen/README.md

 The BookWormDen web application is planned to be deployed to 2 different instances:

-A development server, running the latest code found on the dev branch.
+A development server, running the latest code found on the `dev` branch.
 It can be accessed on the link https://dev-bookwormden.onrender.com.

-A production server, running the latest code found on the main branch.
-URL TBD
+A production server, running the latest code found on the `main` branch.
+It can be accessed on the link https://bookwormden.onrender.com